MattB859/MS3-Book-Hub/README.md

 -   ### Acknowledgements

-    - Tutor support at Code Institute for their support.
+    - Code Institute for their support and providing all of the necessary material.